Why Should I Corner Weight My Car?

 It is important that you are able to finely adjust the ride height at each corner of the car.
 Therefore, you need to install adjustable ride height coilovers.
 They usually come in two forms, adjustable body or adjustable spring base.
-Adjustable body are where the damper screws out of a larger body to increase or decrease the length of the coilovers without changing the length of the spring.
-The image below shows this type of coilover.
+In either case, the spring platform adjustment should be used for corner weighting.

 - Adjustable Drop Links

 Installing adjustable drop links is a very important process to achieve a well handling corner weighted car.
 This is because when the rides heights have been altered for optimum weight distribution, the height at each side is often different.
 This would normally put the anti-roll bar in tension when the car is sat statically, increasing the static spring rate of the car making the handling more unpredictable in a straight line.
 Fitting adjustable length drop links means that the strain can be removed from the anti-roll bar by compensating the difference in ride height with the drop link instead of through the roll bar.

 With the correct parts installed on the car you can now carry out the following simple steps to ensure that you get the most out of the corner weighing session.

 - Fill your fuel tank to half the level that you start the race with – This is done due to the car being at optimum performance mass at the centre of the race.
 Therefore the car will work towards optimum and then back away again in the shape of a bell curve.